Last update 19.Jan.1998 01:30 ET

 Preceding each individual name is a red numeral indicating the number of generations between that individual and the paternal family source, here shown only as "Papa" Graffagnino.
 Don Alerio, his son, is in generation 1, Alerio's son, Pietro, is generation 2, etc.

 Each succeeding generation is indented according to the number of generations separating the individual from the top of the chart.
-Spouses, indicated by the symbol are also indented one space to the right of his or her partner, aligning the spouse with any children of the marriage.
+Spouses, indicated by the symbolm are also indented one space to the right of his or her partner, aligning the spouse with any children of the marriage.

 If there are multiple marriages, all spouses are shown immediately following the direct family descendant and prior to any children of either marriage.
 In order to determine of which marriage each child is a product, you must compare the spouse's marriage date to the birth date of the child.